EnriqueSPR/board_games_EDA_project/README.md

   <img src="figures/features_importance.png" width="600"/>

  # 4. Conclusions
- Overall, some of the interesting insights we got from rhese analyses is that **games with a high number of sales** are most likely:
+ Overall, some of the interesting insights we got from these analyses is that **games with a high number of sales** are most likely:
  * **Card games**
  * With a **medium level of difficulty**.
  * **High minimum age**